predictiveworks/python-works/README.md

 The image below illustrates the potential net power of private solar units, aggregated at German county level (left side).
 The net power distribution is compared to the spatial distribution of annual solar radiation (right side).
-As a result, there is no spatial correlation of areas with high new power & radiation.
+As a result, there is no spatial correlation of areas with high net power & radiation.

 ![Solar Power vs Radiation OSM Overlay](https://github.com/predictiveworks/python-works/blob/main/images/solar-power-vs-radiation-overlay-for-osm.png)